aleksns/spa-employees-table/README.md

 ## Overview

 This application allows to operate with work-related/personal information of an employee.
-Connect to your database and

 ## Features